ComfortWorks/example-auth-test-django/HANDOVER.md

   *running* realm via the admin UI; `realm-demo.json` was also updated so a fresh import reproduces the working state without manual steps.
 - **Authentik: DONE ✅.** Full OIDC login works end-to-end on Dokploy staging — app → Authentik → `/profile`.
-One bring-up issue (P7: akadmin bootstrap password didn't apply because the `AUTHENTIK_BOOTSTRAP_*` env vars were on `authentik-server` only, not on `authentik-worker` which actually runs the bootstrap).
-Resolved via `create_recovery_key` on the live instance and a repo fix to both compose files.
-A follow-up local-only client-secret mismatch was caught while applying the parity principle and fixed (server + worker now read `OIDC_CLIENT_SECRET` and `APP_BASE_URL` from env, same wiring as staging).
-  Local OIDC flow also verified.
-Note: only user provisioned by the blueprint is `akadmin` (no `demo` user) — fine for the eval, but if a non-admin test account is wanted for parity with Keycloak's `demo`, add it to the blueprint.
+P7 (akadmin bootstrap on the worker) resolved;
+  local secret wiring brought to parity.
+Only `akadmin` is provisioned.
+- **ZITADEL: DONE ✅.** Full OIDC login works end-to-end on Dokploy staging — app → ZITADEL → `/profile`.
+P8 (PAT timestamp) and P9 (root → Console redirect) resolved; the shipped compose reproduces the working routing.
-- **NEXT — Evaluation phase.** Both IdPs are running, both flows are working.
-  The decision arc is now: compare Keycloak vs Authentik on operational feel, footprint, and config-as-code experience under the conditions of *this* project (Docker Compose on Dokploy, ~100 internal users), then pick one for production. §9 has the observed comparison data so far; further axes — admin UX, MFA/enrollment ergonomics, upgrade story, resource use — should be exercised on the running stacks rather than read about.
+- **NOW — Evaluation conclusion.** All three IdPs are running and all three flows work.
+The decision arc is: compare the three on operational feel, footprint, and config-as-code / app-onboarding experience under the conditions of *this* project (Docker Compose on Dokploy, ~100 internal users), then pick one for production.
+  §9 has the comparison data, including a **measured footprint** table. **The operator has deferred their operational gut read** ("need time to think of the balance between all three") — that subjective read is the remaining input before a recommendation; do not pre-empt it.
 - **Before any real production use:** rotate ALL secrets (the repo ships throwaway demo values in `env.*.example`, `realm-demo.json`, and the blueprint).
-For the staging deploys these are already generated; for production, generate fresh again.
+For the staging deploys these are already generated; for production, generate fresh again. **ZITADEL's masterkey is immutable** — choose the real one before first boot, because it cannot be rotated afterward.

 ---

 ## 9. Decision-relevant comparison (observed, not theoretical)

+### 9.1 Bring-up friction (what each cost to stand up)

 Keycloak required **four** manual/config alignment steps during bring-up, each failing at a different stage of the login flow, and each needing the admin UI